huonglt/toy-robot/README.md

 # How to run

 1. To run the game via console, type: npm run game
-2. To run the game where commands are in data/data.txt file, type: npm run game-from-file
+2. To run the game where commands are preloaded in data/data.txt file, type: npm run game-from-file

 # Further improvements